core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #fig-message-exchange-client-init title="Client-Initiated KUDOS Workflow" artwork-align="center"}

 First, the client generates a random value N1, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive a temporary Security Context CTX\_1.
 Then, the client sends an OSCORE request to the server, protected with the Security Context CTX\_1.
-In particular, the request has the 'd' flag bit set to 1, specifies N1 as 'id detail' (see {{ssec-oscore-option-extensions}}).
+In particular, the request has the 'd' flag bit set to 1, specifies N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).
 <!-- Add example with values -->
-Upon receiving the OSCORE request, the server retrieves the value N1 from the 'id detail' of the request, the value X1 from the 'x' byte of the OSCORE option, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
+Upon receiving the OSCORE request, the server retrieves the value N1 from the 'nonce' of the request, the value X1 from the 'x' byte of the OSCORE option, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
 Then, the server verifies the request by using the Security Context CTX\_1.

 After that, the server generates a random value N2, and uses the nonce N = b(N1, N2) and X = b(X1, X2) together with the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Then, the server sends an OSCORE response to the client, protected with the new Security Context CTX\_NEW.
-In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'id detail'.
+In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 <!-- Add example with values -->
-Upon receiving the OSCORE response, the client retrieves the value N2 from the 'id detail' of the response, and the value X2 from the 'x' byte of the OSCORE option.
+Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' of the response, and the value X2 from the 'x' byte of the OSCORE option.
 Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client uses the nonce N = b(N1, N2) and X = b(X1, X2) together with the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the client verifies the response by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.

 After that, the client can send a new OSCORE request protected with the new Security Context CTX\_NEW.
 When successfully verifying the request using the Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.